MLInsightLab/MLInsightLab/README.md

 3. **Build and start the services**:

-    The following command will both build all required containers and start the service
+    The following command will both build all required containers and start the service:

     ```bash
     docker-compose up -d